-Name Type Description BeginTransaction Database The BeginTransaction is a local transactions function that is used in SQL operations.
+Name Туре Description BeginTransaction Database The BeginTransaction is a local transactions function that is used in SQL operations.
 CallDBFunction Database CallDBFunction calls an SQL database function.
 CallStoredProcedure Database The CallStoredProcedure function calls a database stored procedure.
 ClassOf Context The ClassOf function returns the data type of a variable.
 CommandResponse Systems Use the CommandResponse function to run interactive and non-interactive programs on both local and remote systems.
 CommitChanges Database Used only in connection with GetByFilter, and GetByKey functions to force updates in a database.
 CommitTransaction Database The CommitTransaction function is a local transactions function that is used in SQL operations.
 CurrentContext Context The CurrentContext function returns the current policy context.
 Decrypt String The Decrypt function decrypts a string that has been previously encrypted using Encrypt or the nci_crypt tool.
 DeleteDataItem Database, Internal The DeleteDataItem function deletes a single data item from a data type.
 Deploy Miscellaneous The Deploy function copies data sources, data types, policies, and services between server clusters.
 DirectSQL Database The DirectSQL function runs an SQL operation against the specified database and returns any resulting rows to the policy as data items.
 DataItems Keys Provided for backward-compatibility only.
 Distinct Array The Distinct function returns an array of distinct elements from another array.
 Encrypt String The Encrypt function encrypts a string.
+Escape String This function escapes special characters in an input string in a policy.
 Eval Context The Eval function evaluates an expression using the given context.
 EvalArray Array, Context The EvalArray function evaluates an expression using the given array.
 Exit Policy You use the Exit function to stop a function anywhere in a policy or to exit a policy.
 Extract String The Extract function extracts a word from a string.
-FindFilters Database Provided for backward-compatibility only.

-Name Type Description Float Numeric The Float function converts an integer, string, or Boolean expression to a floating point number.
+Name Туре Description FindFilters Database Provided for backward-compatibility only.
+Float Numeric The Float function converts an integer, string, or Boolean expression to a floatir point number.
 FormatDuration Time The FormatDuration function converts a duration in seconds into a formatted date/time string.
-GetByFilter Database, Internal, ITNM, LDAP, XML The GetByFilter function retrieves data items from a data type using a filter as the query condition.
-GetByKey Database, Internal, LDAP The GetByKey function retrieves data items from a data type using a key expression as the query condition.
+GetByFilter Database,The GetByFilter function retrieves dInternal,items from a data type using a filterITNM, LDAP,the query condition.XMLitems from a data type using a filter GetByKey Database, Internal, LDAP The GetByKey function retrieves data items from a data type using a key expression as the query condition.
 GetByLinks Database, Internal, XML The GetByLinks function retrieves data items in target data types that are linked to one or more source data items.
-GetByXPath XML The GetByXPath function provides a way to parse an XML string or get an XML string through an URL specified as parameter.
+GetByXPath XML The GetByXPath function provides a way to parse an XML string or get an XML string through a URL specified as parameter.
 GetClusterName Variables You use the GetClusterName function inside a policy to identify which cluster is running the policy.
 GetDate Time The GetDate function returns the date/time as the number of seconds expired since the start of the UNIX epoch.
-GetFieldValue Java Use this function to get the value of static, or non static fields.
-For non static fields, use the variable FieldName for a Java class or TargetObject for a Java object.
+GetFieldValue Java Use this function to get the value of static, or non-static fields.
+For non-static fields, use the variable FieldName for a Java class or TargetObject for a Java object.
 For a static Java class field, use the variable ClassName .
 GetGlobalVar Variables This function retrieves the global value saved by previous SetGlobalVar calls.
-GetHTTP REST You can use the GetHTTP function to retrieve any HTTP URL.
+GetHTTP REST You can use the GetHTTP function to retrieve any HTTP URL or to post content to a web page.
 GetHibernatingPolicies Policy The GetHibernatingPolicies function retrieves data items from the Hibernation data type by performing a search of action key values.
 GetScheduleMember Time The GetScheduleMember function retrieves schedule members associated with a particular time range group and time.
 GetServerName Variables You use the GetServerName function inside a policy to identify which server is running the policy.
-GetServerVar Variables You use this function to retrieve the global value saved by previous SetServerVar.